nvnt16/cryptolist/README.md

 truffle develop
 ```

-You can also copy the ChanChain.sol contract code and paste it in Remix.
+You can also copy the CryptoList.sol contract code and paste it in Remix.
 After that you can compile and test the contract in the truffle console:
 ```
 compile
 migrate --reset